 Pride and Prejudice by Jane Austen set in the imaginary country village of Longbourn in Hertfordshire follows the story of Elizabeth Bennet.
 She is the second of the five daughters of Mr. & Mrs. Bennet.
 Mrs. Bennet is worried about marrying her daughters into to wealthy family, especially the elder ones Jane, the beautiful, and Lizzy (Elizabeth), the smartest.
 On the contrary, Elizabeth wants to marry only for love.
 Thus, she had to deal with the issues of manners, upbringing, morality, education, and marriage in the society of the landed gentry of early 19th-century England.

-When Mr. Bingley, a single man of a large fortune, moves into the neighborhood with his fashionable sisters, Mrs. Bennet finds him a good match for Jane.
+When Mr. Charles Bingley, a single man of a large fortune, moves into the neighborhood with his fashionable sisters, Mrs. Bennet finds him a good match for Jane.
 She hopes that Jane could make anyone fall in love with her beauty and good nature.
 Unfortunately, the three younger sisters Mary, Catherine, and Lydia, often prove to be the hindrance with their inappropriate and unguarded behavior.

-Meanwhile, Mr. Darcy, a friend of Bingley too arrives on the scene, who is even richer with a great estate in Derbyshire.
+Meanwhile, Mr. Fitzwilliam Darcy, a friend of Bingley too arrives on the scene, who is even richer with a great estate in Derbyshire.
 But, soon noticed by the people as proud and arrogant, and considered as the most disagreeable man, eaten up with pride.
-Whickam’s arrival and Mr. Bingly’s uninformed departure makes the story complex.
+Whickam’s arrival and Mr. Bingly’s uninformed departure make the story complex.
 The story progress, as Elizabeth and Darcy continue to cross paths.
 While he is intrigued, she seems indifferent.
 She challenges his contempt with impertinence.